telerik/blazor-docs/_contentTemplates/slider/common.md

 * `LabelTemplate` - lets you render your own custom labels for the major ticks.

-* `LargeStep` - defines where the larger (longer) ticks lie - they are rendere on every n-th occurence of the `LargeStep`.
+* `LargeStep` - defines where the larger (longer) ticks lie - they are rendered on every n-th occurrence of the `LargeStep`.
 Required.

     * At least one large tick will be rendered in the beginning of the track, even if `LargeStep` is larger than the difference between the `Min` and `Max`.